-ARTHUR CHARGUÉRAUD, Inria & Université de Strasbourg, CNRS, ICube, France MARTIN BODIN, Inria, France JANA DUNFIELD, Queen's University, Canada LOUIS RIBOULET, ENS Lyon, France, France
+1Inria & Université de Strasbourg, CNRS, ICube, France 2Inria, France 3ENS Lyon, France

-Overloading consists of using a same symbol to refer to several functions, or a same same to refer to several constants.
+Overloading consists of using a same symbol (or name) to refer to several functions (or constants).
 Overloading is ubiquitous in mathematics.
 It also appears in numerous programming languages that resolve overloading statically, as opposed to languages that rely on dynamic dispatch during program execution.
 Thus, a key question is how to determine, for every occurrence of an overloaded symbol, which function it refers to.
 Static resolution of overloading is intrinsically intertwined with typechecking.
 Indeed, overloading resolution depends on types, but the types of the overloaded symbols depend on how they are resolved.
 This work presents the first typechecking algorithm for static resolution of overloading that: (1) guides resolution not only by function arguments but also by expected result type, and (2) supports polymorphic types.
-Moreover, our algorithm supports type inference like traditional ML typechecking conventional mathematical formulae, as well as for typechecking ML code with overloading of literals, functions, constructors, and record field names.
+Moreover, our algorithm supports type inference like traditional ML typecheckers-we only exclude inference of polymorphism.
+We illustrate the practicality of our algorithm for typechecking conventional mathematical formulae, as well as for typechecking ML code with overloading of literals, functions, constructors, and record field names.

-1 INTRODUCTION
+1 Introduction